123456789_123456789_123456789_123456789_123456789_

 Overview

 The Database class encapsulates a single connection to a ::SQLite3 database.
-Its usage is very straightforward:
+Here’s a straightforward example of usage:

 require 'sqlite3'